 The Shareholders' Meeting of the SGR (i) approves and reviews on an annual basis the adoption of the Remuneration Policies referred to members of the Board of Directors, Board of Statutory Auditors and personnel of the SGR, including financial instrument-based remuneration plans, and the criteria for determining sums to pay in the event of early termination of employment, (ii) determines the remuneration of the Board Directors and members of the Board of Statutory Auditors, (iii) approves, if applicable and where required by the Group Remuneration and Incentive Policies and when the Shareholders' Meeting is in favour, with the majorities established by applicable legislation, a limit on the ratio between the variable and fixed component of individual remuneration of personnel which is higher than 1:1.
-The Shareholders' meeting is also informed at least annually (i) on the procedures followed to implement the remuneration and incentive policies (ex post reporting), broken down by roles and functions (ii) on the outcomes of controls conducted by the Internal Audit function and on the adoption of any corrective measures.
+The Shareholders' Meeting is also given information, at least annually, (i) on the procedures followed to adopt the remuneration and incentive policies (ex post disclosure), broken down by role and function, including the basket of UCIs to assign to Company personnel for the purposes of the incentive system and (ii) on the outcomes of controls overseen by the Internal Audit function and on the adoption of any corrective measures.